A book you are unlikely to be recommended because, like The Art of War, those who have read it tend to keep to themselves what they learned.

 The review of each stratagem will take into account the following aspects:

-Three the most interesting, in my opinion:
+Three of the most interesting, in my opinion:

 The books are presented in order of my preference, with one remark: the first one is more suitable for those interested in business management aspects, while I suggest the second one to people who want to have a broader and historical vision of the 36 stratagems.